 Just like whole turkeys, boneless turkey breasts come in a variety of sizes, ranging from about 2 to 3 pounds to more than 20 pounds.
-No matter the size, a benefit of the breast is that it takes less time to cook than a comparable whole turkey.
-But lean breast meat can be a challenge to cook so it's moist and succulent, especially without the bones.
-Brining the boneless breast, which entails soaking the turkey in a solution of water, salt and spices, can help the meat to be juicy and tender.
-For best results, brine the turkey for 12 to 24 hours before cooking.
+No matter the size, one benefit of making a turkey breast is that it takes less time to cook than a whole turkey, and you can use the leftovers for recipes for days after.

 Pour 1 quart of water into a saucepan.
 Add ½ to ¾ cup of coarse salt.
 Salt is a key ingredient in brining, acting as both a tenderizer and a seasoning.
 Though salt normally draws moisture out of meat, as in a dry rub, when it's combined with water the opposite effect happens: The salt solution hydrates the turkey and helps it to retain its moisture.

 Add any additional seasonings and spices to the water that you like.
 Common choices are bay leaves, onion, garlic, thyme, coriander seed and mustard seed.
 Heat the mixture to a simmer; cook until the salt has dissolved.
 Remove the seasonings from heat and allow the mixture to cool for 5 minutes.